kmilo7204/Finding_Lane_Lines/README.md

 # Finding Lane Lines
 Considered as the starting point for a Self-Driving Engineer due to its low complexity, this project will show an approach to find the lane boundaries on a video taken from the roof of a vehicle in the highway.

+This repository explains the approach implemented for the project number 1 of the Udacity Self-Driving Car Engineer Nanodegree.

 In this repository an algorithm based on pure computer vision techniques is shown and explained in order to provide a great guide for the reader.

 <p align="center">